 Capers and his colleagues have collected historical data from more than 600 corporations and more than 30 government organizations.
 This historical data is a key resource for judging the effectiveness of software process improvement methods.
 More than 13,000 projects have been reviewed.

-In addition to his technical books, Mr. Jones has also received recognition as an historian after the publication of The History and Future of Narragansett Bay in 2006 by Universal Publishers.
+In addition to his technical books, Mr. Jones has also received recognition as a historian after the publication of The History and Future of Narragansett Bay in 2006 by Universal Publishers.
 His research studies include quality estimating, quality measurement, software cost and schedule estimation, software metrics, and risk analysis.

 Mr. Jones has consulted at more than 150 large corporations and also at a number of government organizations such as NASA, the U.S. Air Force, U.S. Navy, Internal Revenue Service, and the U.S. Courts.
-He has also worked with several State governments.
+He has also worked with several state governments.

 Shameless Ad for my book!

 Mastering Software Project Management: Best Practices, Tools and Techniques co-authored by Murali Chematuri and myself and published by J. Ross Publishing.
-We have received great unsolicited reviews and the book has been picked up as a text book for university level work.
+We have received great unsolicited reviews and the book has been picked up as a textbook for university-level work.
 Have you bought your copy?

 Contact information for the Software Process and Measurement